 Expands use of the Save Our Everglades Trust Fund to include Northern Everglades restoration and extends it through 2020

 Initial phases of these plans are now being implemented, as is planning for feasibility studies of sub-basins within each plan.
-Details of each of these plans, developed in 2007 and 2008 in partnership with the Florida Department of Environmental Protection and the Florida Department of Agriculture and Consumer Services, as well as with stakeholders and members of the public, are listed below.
+Details of each of these plans, developed and updated in partnership with the Florida Department of Environmental Protection and the Florida Department of Agriculture and Consumer Services, as well as with stakeholders and members of the public, are listed below.

 In addition to utilizing regional public projects, the District's Dispersed Water Management Program encourages private property owners to retain water on their land rather than drain it, accept and detain regional runoff for storage or do both.
 Landowners typically become involved in the program through cost-share cooperative projects, easements or payment for environmental services.